 Many programming languages use ASCII coding for characters (ASCII stands for American Standard Code for Information Interchange).
 Some recent languages, e.g., Java, use UNICODE which, because it can encode a bigger set of characters, is more useful for languages like Japanese and Chinese which have a larger set of characters than are used in English.

 We'll use ASCII encoding of characters as an example.
 In ASCII, every character is encoded with the same number of bits: 8 bits per character.
-Since there are 256 different values that can be encoded with 8 bits, there are potentially 256 different characters in the ASCII character set.
+Since there are 256 different values that can be encoded with 8 bits, there are potentially 256 different characters in the ASCII character set -- note that 28 = 256.
 The common characters, e.g., alphanumeric characters, punctuation, control characters, etc., use only 7 bits; there are 128 different characters that can be encoded with 7 bits.
 In C++ for example, the type char is divided into subtypes unsigned-char and (the default signed) char.
 As we'll see, Huffman coding compresses data by using fewer bits to encode more frequently occurring characters so that not all characters are encoded with 8 bits.
 In Java there are no unsigned types and char values use 16 bits (Unicode compared to ASCII).
 Substantial compression results regardless of the character-encoding used by a language or platform.

 We'll look at how the string "go go gophers" is encoded in ASCII, how we might save bits using a simpler coding scheme, and how Huffman coding is used to compress the data resulting in still more savings.